• Skip to primary navigation

 Notes

-Sirloin works well in this recipe, but do make sure you get top sirloin and not bottom sirloin.
-Bottom sirloin is quite tough.
+• Top sirloin works well in this recipe, but please use top sirloin, not bottom sirloin.
+Bottom sirloin is too tough and requires slow cooking.

-You can keep the leftovers in the fridge, in a sealed container, for 3-4 days.
-Reheat them gently, in the microwave at 50% power.
+• You can keep the leftovers in a sealed container in the fridge for 3-4 days.
+Reheat them gently in the microwave at 50% power.
+You can also freeze the cooled leftovers for up to three months.
+Thaw them overnight in the fridge before reheating.

 Nutrition per Serving